addyng/cse15l-lab-reports/lab7.md

 * Open terminal: ``<CTRL><`>`` at the same time
 * `ssh <space> cs15lwi23amm@ieng6.ucsd.edu`

 `ssh` is used to log into the remote server.
-Since I am on MacOS, I didn't have to change my terminal.
+> Since I am on MacOS, I didn't have to change my terminal.
 If you're on Windows, you may have to change your terminal to `Git Bash` in order to login with `ssh`.
+I didn't have to enter a password due to the initial steps for generating SSH keys.

 ## Step 5: Clone your fork of the repository from your Github account
 ---